KunvarThaman/KunvarThaman.github.io/_posts/2019-7-17-Spanish-File-Preprocessing-4.md

 title: Spanish File pre-processing - Part 4!
 ---

-In this post, we will discuss the first task of finding potential speakers.
+In this post, we will discuss the three task of finding potential speakers and creating all the frequency lists.

 First of all, let’s import the necessary libraries: